msulibrary/dataset-search/README.md

 # dataset-search
-Code for the IMLS-funded Dataset Search project (formerly named Institutional Research Data Index).
+Code for the Dataset Search project (formerly named Institutional Research Data Index).
+Funding provided by Institute of Museum and Library Services and National Network of Libraries of Medicine-Pacific Northwest Region.